chiehhsi/Expression_Recognition/README.md

 - `--epochs` (int) : Number of epochs to run,  **default = 100**
 - `--batchsize` (int) : Number of images to process in a batch,  **default = 100**

-e.g `$ python3 training_model.py --model svgg --epochs 200`
+e.g. `$ python3 training_model.py --model svgg --epochs 200`

 The `model.py` defined the structure of CNN model and layers; `model_vgg.py` is for VGG16.

 The built models in this project can found [here](https://github.com/chiehhsi/Expression_Recognition/tree/master/Result) which can be downloaded and use them directly.
 Make sure all files are under `Result` folder instead the unzip located files.

-When facing interrupted during training, as the repository already has `model.json`(trained model) and `model.hdf5`(parameters) simply run to resume the training process
+When facing interrupted during training, as the repository already has `model.json`(trained model) and `model.hdf5`(parameters) simply run the command to resume the training process
 ```
 $ python3 resume_train.py
 ```